nasa/SMCPy/README.md

 Tests
 -----

-The tests can be performed by running "py.test" from the tests/ directory to ensure a proper installation.
+The tests can be performed by running "pytest" from the tests/unit directory to ensure a proper installation.

 Developers
 -----------